 Let’s take a quick calculation to see how many VMs we can place in a standard 42 RU rack.
 I’d use Server VM, not Desktop VM, as they demand higher load.

 I’d use a 2RU, 4 ESXi Host form factor, as this is a popular form factor.
 You can find example at SuperMicro site.
-Each ESXi has 2 Intel Xeon sockets and all flash local SSD running distributed virtual storage.
-With Intel Xeon E5-2699 v3, each ESXi Host has 36 physical cores.
-Add 25% of Intel Hyper-Threading benefit, you can support ~30 VM with 2-3 vCPU each as there are enough physical cores to schedule the VMs.
+Each ESXi has 2 Intel Xeon sockets and all flash local SSD running vSAN.
+With Intel Xeon E5-2699, each ESXi Host has 40 physical cores.
+Add 25% of Intel Hyper-Threading benefit, you can support ~30 VM with 3 vCPU on average as there are enough physical cores to schedule the VMs.
+Total 90 vCPU divided by 50 cores (40 + HT).
 This number is even better with Xeon Platinum.

 The above take into account that a few cores are needed for: